 For controlled-$X$ gate qubit and qutrit resources, the integer-ring and finite-field perspectives coincide: it then holds that

 so the Pauli order of the intrinsic gate is two.
 For qutrits, we have that $(S_3 H_3^{-1} S_3)^3 = I_3$, so the Pauli order is three.
-As for qutrit light-shift gate resources, this means that a more efficient decomposition of arbitrary single-qutrit unitaries is possible than for the qutrit cluster state.
+A qutrit graph state with edge weight $w = -1$ can mimic this controlled-$X$ gate resource since it has an intrinsic gate of $H_3 M(-1) = H_3^3 = H_3^{-1}$.